CatsLover2006/Audiodex/README.md

 ## User Stories
 - As a user, I want to play my music
   - As a user, I want to play my music library nonstop for an extended period of time
+  - As a user, I don't expect my music playback history and queue to persist after closing the program
 - As a user, I want to be able to convert my music to a different format
 - As a user, I want to manage my music library